"We're on a Learning Safari"

-On Monday, Karly will bring home one of our classroom friends, along with a journal and some other goodies!
+On Monday, Kylie will bring home one of our classroom friends, along with a journal!
 She'll use the journal through the week to share about her adventures with our classroom friend.

 Parents, please note, I do not expect Kindergartners to 'write' down everything they do throughout the week, and it's perfectly acceptable for parents to do the writing.
 We will use the journal throughout the year as a 'class book' in progress.
 The boys and girls typically LOVE bringing this book home as a 'reading' book once everyone has had their turn for being our class Safari Star!

 Has your Kindergartner come home talking about our adventures with Pete the Cat?
 If not, ask them!